 Virtually every type of business must obtain some license and permits.
 Filing the necessary paperwork is usually their first step towards legitimacy.
 The amount of paperwork depends on a variety of factors, like business structure.

 New business owners have a long road in front of them.
-There are fun parts, like gathering operational resources, developing a business model, and promoting the business.
+There are fun parts, like gathering operational resources, developing a business model, and promoting it.
 But to begin serving customers, you must first conquer the many annoying, tedious processes required for legitimizing your business.

 New business owners need to know what kind of licenses and permits are required for their industry and how to obtain them.
 This guide will help you find answers for both questions by laying out the most common licenses and permits for small businesses in addition to where to find the associated paperwork.

 In this guide, we’ll answer the following questions and more:

 - What are Local Business Licenses and Permits?

 - What are State Business Licenses and Permits?

 - Which Businesses Need Seller’s Licenses?

 - Which Businesses Need Federal Licenses and Permits?

 - Do Home-Based Businesses Need Licenses and Permits?